huyuem/PacificBiosciences/README.md

 1.  genome<br>
 The genome fasta and genes.gtf files need to be presented in the `${ANNOTATION_DIR}` folder, which is defined in `config/config.sh`. <br>
 For example, if `hg19` is used, the pipeline will expect two files called `hg19.fa` and `hg19.genes.gtf` inside of the `${ANNOTATION_DIR}` folder.<br>
-Additionally, a gmap index can be put in the ``${ANNOTATION_DIR}`/index/gmap_index` folder. <br>
+Additionally, a gmap index can be put in the ``${ANNOTATION_DIR}`/index/gmap_index` folder.
 If it is not present, the pipeline will build the index on the first run using this genome. <br>

 2. tissue<br>
-This is nothing but a text used to name files.<br>
+Libraries of different tissues are compared separately. <br>

 3. treatment<br>
-Samples with different treatment will be compared directly.<br>
+Libraries of different treatment are compared directly.<br>

 4. size bin<br>
 The size bin used when the libraries are generated, like "1-3". <br>
-Only samples in the same size bins are compared directly. <br>
+Only libraries in the same size bins are compared directly. <br>

 5. Path to the RS II cells<br>
 The complete, absolute path to the cells (usually named [A-Z]0[12]_1). <br>